 Two forces besides love power the post-war romantic-comedy Born Yesterday: a misty-eyed belief in the core principles of American democracy and Broderick Crawford's Harry Brock, a loud, rude, dimwitted millionaire who arrives in Washington to buy a corrupt congressman.
 He is a timely villain, an uncouth thug who only cares about himself.

-Brock drags along his mistress, a former showgirl, a blonde-haired ditz named Billie, played by Judy Holliday, who gives a fantastic comedic performance as a dame who is easy to underestimate.
-Billie is feisty, a streetwise wiseass too rough around the edges for DC's high society.
+Brock drags along his mistress, a blonde-haired ditz named Billie, played by Judy Holliday, who gives a fantastic comedic performance as a squeaky-voiced dame who is easy to underestimate.
+Billie is feisty, a streetwise ex-showgirl who is too rough around the edges for DC's high society.
 Enter William Holden's Paul Verrall, a brainy do-gooder journalist who interviews Brock only to be hired by him to educate his moll.

 Oh, he educates her.
 First, books.
 Second, questions.
 Then, a few stolen kisses.
 Billie wasn't born... you know.
 There are fireworks between Holden and Holliday, like the Fourth of July.